lcnbr/PhysVault/densities.md

 # Tensor density
-Similarly, we find objects which transform as tensors with extra factors of the Jacobian.
+Similarly, we find objects which transform as [[tensor fields in GR|tensors]] with extra factors of the Jacobian.
 $$
 \Omega^{\mu_{1} \cdots}{}_{\nu_{1} \cdots} \rightarrow (\Omega^{ \mu_{1} \cdots}{}_{\nu_{1} \cdots})'=\frac{\partial x^{\prime \mu_{1}}}{\partial x^{\alpha_{1}}} \cdots \frac{\partial x^{\beta_{1}}}{\partial x^{\prime \nu_{1}}} \cdots\left|\frac{\partial x^{\prime}}{\partial x}\right|^{w} \Omega^{\alpha_{1} \cdots}{}_{\beta_{1} \cdots}
 $$
 The above defines a *tensor density of weight $w$*.
-Notice that we can turn a tensor density into a normal tensor by multiplying it with an appropriate power of the determinant of the metric.
+Notice that we can turn a tensor density into a normal [[tensor fields in GR|tensor]] by multiplying it with an appropriate power of the determinant of the metric.
 Concretely,
 $$
 \begin{aligned}
 g^{w / 2} \Omega^{\mu_{1} \cdots}{}_{\nu_{1} \cdots} \rightarrow g^{\prime w / 2} &\pqty{\Omega^{ \mu_{1} \cdots}{ }_{\nu_{1} \cdots}}'  \\